steveyungen/steveyungen2/README.md

 #### Add a Video:
 As you'll see, I have the videos grouped into rows of two.
 That means there are eight videos (due to 2 * 4).
 If you end up adding more than two additional videos, just copy the code block shown below and paste it as the next row.
 When deleting videos, try to keep the two-per-row structure.

 I've left a fifth row with two empty Video components.
 You can paste your YouTube /embed/ URLs between the quotation marks as indicated.
-Then, remove the <span>{/* and */}</span> from the line to uncomment it.

   <p align="center">
     <img src="./instructions/add-video.png" alt="Add video" />